(Numbers 16:28-34) Did God Kill Korah, Dathan, and Abiram?

 By allowing Scripture to explain itself, we see that it was Satan, the Destroyer, who literally killed Korah and his associates.
 Korah, Dathan and Abiram had made themselves agents of Satan, fully under his control.
 Being filled with the spirit of Satan, they desired to exalt themselves and usurp the leadership of Moses.
 They refused to repent.
 The Spirit of Christ tried to save them, but they refused to listen.
 When they transgressed God’s commandments, then they separated themselves from Him, and they were left to feel the power of the Destroyer.

 "We find Paul re-reading the Old Testament in the light of Christ along these lines.
 In 1 Cor.
-10:5 he refers to the ‘grumblers’ who were slain by the ‘the destroying angel’ in the OT — referring to the judgment of Korah and his followers when the earth opened up and some rebels fell into it and when fire came down from the sky and incinerated others.
+10:5 [verse 10] he refers to the ‘grumblers’ who were slain by the ‘the destroying angel’ in the OT — referring to the judgment of Korah and his followers when the earth opened up and some rebels fell into it and when fire came down from the sky and incinerated others.
 If you read the OT account of this judgment, however, there’s no mention of a destroyer.
 It simply looks like Yahweh did it.
 And I don’t doubt that the author of the OT narrative believed Yahweh did this.
 But in the light of Christ, Paul had more insight into how God judges than people in the OT had.
 With a grieving heart he allows evil to run its course, but he does not kill."
-(Greg Boyd, reknew.org, October 9, 2012)
+(Greg Boyd, reknew.org, October 9, 2012, words in brackets added)

 Our Sins Effect the Earth